adonisjs/inertia-starter-kit/README.md

-# AdonisJS Web Starter Kit
+# AdonisJS Inertia Starter Kit

-This repo contains an AdonisJS application tailored for building a server-side rendered application using the [Edge template engine](https://edgejs.dev).
+This repo contains an AdonisJS application tailored for building an Inertia powered application using your favorite frontend framework. ( React, Vue, Solid.js, Svelte )

 ## What's included